peteroupc/html3dutil/doc/MathUtil.md

 If `sx`, `sy`, or `sz` is -1, that coordinate is _reflected_ along the corresponding axis.
 If `sx`, `sy`, and `sz` are all 1, we have an _identity matrix_, where the input vector is equal to the output vector.
-When the transformed X, Y, or Z axis has a length other than 1, the coordinate system will be scaled up or down along that axis.
+When the transformed X, Y, or z-axis has a length other than 1, the coordinate system will be scaled up or down along that axis.
 The scalings given here will scale the lengths of the corresponding axes.
-For example, if `sx` is 2, the X axis will be (2, 0, 0) and thus have a length of 2.
+For example, if `sx` is 2, the x-axis will be (2, 0, 0) and thus have a length of 2.
 \*\*Translation.\*\* A translation is a shifting of an object's position.
 To create a translation matrix, use <a href="MathUtil.md#MathUtil.mat4translated">MathUtil.mat4translated()</a>, and specify the X-offset, the Y-offset, and the Z-offset.
 For example, an X-offset of 1 moves